Scientific Studies for BICOM Resonance-Therapy

 The BICOM instrument manufactured by Regumed GmbH, Grafeling was used for the treatment.
-In essence, this consists of an electronic amplifier which electronically modifies the changes in potential picked up via the main electrodes and returns them to the patient via the same output electrodes.
+In essence, this consists of an electronic amplifier which electronically modifies the changes in potential picked up via the main applicators and returns them to the patient via the same output applicators.
 The instrument generally operates in the frequency range from 10 Hz to 150 kHz.
 The manufacturer provides 300 fixed settings, programmed into the machine and called up by programme numbers, which can be individually adapted and combined to suit the patient’s situation, after energetic testing and diagnosis by a doctor.
 As can be seen from the circuit diagram in the figure below, five different types of therapy can be set.

 Figure BICOM circuit diagram

 The bandpass can be varied in the following ways:

 - a) A fixed, narrow bandpass, which is centred round a middle frequency with an